A NATURAL HABITAT

 The Bore Place estate is home to a wide variety of wildlife including a big population of reptiles, bats, deer, butterflies and other insects.
 We actively manage our woodlands, hedgerows, waterbodies and fields to encourage biodiversity.
 The estate is certified organic, meaning we avoid using pesticides and fertilisers.
 We also avoid mowing grass in areas of our gardens and create field margins within our pasture to increase habitat for wildlife.
 If you visit in the spring or summertime, you will notice that our meadow behind Bore Place features an array of wildflowers and is buzzing with insects.
 At sunset, it is easy to spot some of our bat population as well as other nocturnal mammals.

-Thanks to funding from the Green Recovery Challenge Fund, as well as the support of volunteers, we proactively undertake targeted species surveys to establish the baseline of the biodiversity here.
-This is all part of our effort to ensure that the estate is managed in the best possible way to encourage wildlife whilst also improving the quality of the soil.
+Thanks to funding from The National Lottery Heritage Fund and the support of volunteers, we have identified and are monitoring six indicator species across the Bore Place estate and neighbouring countryside: earthworms, dragonflies/damselflies, common blue butterflies, skylarks, reptiles, and dormice.
+By identifying and monitoring species, we hope to find better ways to ensure that the estate is managed in the best possible way to encourage wildlife whilst also improving the quality of the soil.
 To find out more about our work to improve soil quality and how this benefits biodiversity, please visit Our Soils.

 What to look out for on a visit to Bore Place throughout the year